Skip to main content

 3. During the 30-day window, a Watchtower service sends email notifications to the original auth email.
 If the request is fraudulent, the user can cancel it.

-4. After 30 days, the transfer executes and the user regains access.
+4. After 30 days, the transfer executes and the user regains access through the new destination wallet.

 Security properties:

-• The 30-day delay prevents instant silent takeovers (e.g., if someone steals the phrase but not the device).
+• The 30-day delay prevents instant silent takeovers (for example, if someone steals the phrase but not the device).

-• The process is Sequence-independent: users can run the recovery tool without Sequence’s involvement, as long as an EVM chain is live.
+• The process is operator-independent: users can run the recovery tool without operator involvement, as long as an EVM chain is live.

 • Session metadata is backed up to Arweave, ensuring the recovery bundle can always be reconstructed.